jemarq04/UWVV/README.md

 #postBPix: 1
 ```

 Feel free to edit the values in these lines however you wish for the submission.
-The only exception is "MINIAODSIM" must be kept for the script to recognize the job
+The only exception is "MINIAODSIM" must be kept to denote this as MC.
-as MC.
 The `datalist` option points to an input file (similar to those mentioned in the local job submission section) that lists all input files for the job.
 Once again,
 empty lines or lines beginning with `#` are ignored.

 **NOTE**: The `postEE` and `postBPix` options are derived from the dataset conditions (the second string in the /-separated list), so for these custom submissions